Get your personal plan match in 2 minutes

 Choose Medi-Share if:

-✅ You're a practicing Christian comfortable with faith requirements ✅ You value established track record and large member base ✅ You're healthy with no pre-existing conditions ✅ You want the highest coverage cap ($350K vs $250K) ✅ You're willing to pay $40-$140/month more for stability
+✅ You're a practicing Christian comfortable with faith requirements ✅ You value established track record and large member base ✅ You're healthy with no pre-existing conditions ✅ Faith community and shared values matter more than coverage breadth ✅ You're willing to pay $40-$140/month more for stability and track record

 Choose Zion if:

-✅ You have ANY pre-existing condition (saves you 12-month wait) ✅ You're not Christian or prefer no faith requirement ✅ You want the lowest monthly cost ✅ You value modern features (telehealth, prescriptions, PPO network) ✅ You're comfortable with a newer plan (7 years vs 30 years)
+✅ You have hypertension, high cholesterol, or type 2 diabetes (month-1 coverage vs Medi-Share's 36-month wait) ✅ You're not Christian or prefer no faith requirement ✅ You want the lowest monthly cost ✅ You value prescription and mental health coverage ✅ You're comfortable with a newer plan (7 years vs 30 years)

 Bottom Line